Option players bet on rebound in shares of big banks

 While a number of individual stocks in the financial space attracted unusual upside call activity, the top trades in the Financial Select Sector SPDR fund (XLF.P) appeared to be bearish plays, Ruffy said.

-The XLF dropped 2.9 percent to $11.73 on Wednesday.
-Traders exchanged about 1.24 million options in the XLF, 2.9 times the average daily levels, as puts outpaced calls by a factor of 2.89:1, according to options analytics firm Trade Alert.
+The XLF dropped 2.19 percent to $11.81 late on Wednesday.
+Traders exchanged about 1.16 million options in the XLF as puts outpaced calls by a factor of 3.23:1, according to options analytics firm Trade Alert.

 "The contrarian positioning in some big banks argues against today's conventional wisdom that European woes will drag down the financial sector," Wilkinson said.